nickyout/webdriverio/_posts/commands/properties/2013-12-08-getElementCssProperty.md

 ---

-Get a CSS property from a DOM-element selected with one of the base selecting mechanisms in the webdriver protocol (class name, css selector, id, name, link text, partial link text, tag name, xpath).
+Get a CSS property from a DOM-element selected with one of the base selecting mechanisms in the webdriver protocol (class name, selector, id, name, link text, partial link text, tag name, xpath).
 Find more informations about supported selecting strategies [here](http://code.google.com/p/selenium/wiki/JsonWireProtocol#/session/:sessionId/element).